The books we read in 2022: Central America books, travelogues, and Mexican literature

 2. Non-fiction Mexico City books

 One of our travel highlights this past year was visiting Mexico City.
 Ending our four month Central Americas trip here was one of the best travel choices we made.
-Hungry to understand this metropolis while we were not even plannimg to go here in 2022, I quickly adapted my book list to the destination.
+Hungry to understand this metropolis while we were not even planning to go here in 2022, I quickly adapted my book list to the destination.

 Broadly recommended were David Lida’s First Stop in the New World, and Daniel Hernandez’ Down and Delirous in Mexico City.
 Non-fiction books, both attempt to unravel what makes this big city tick: its culture, its people, its neighbourhoods.